Depending on where you are from, renting, buying or investing in Andorran real estate is probably fairly different to what you’re used to.

 A decade later, and new residents are flooding into the country, driving property prices to new highs.

-I’ll cover the market in more detail in a future post, but be aware that real estate in Andorra can be very illiquid if you are looking to buy.
+I’ll cover the market in more detail in a future post, but be aware that real estate in Andorra can be very illiquid.
+If you want to buy, don’t rush.
+If you want to sell, don’t rush!

 Of course, whether the market is up or down, how easy your property is to sell or let is also dependent on plenty of other factors…